 That said, there's a fair chance the company will try to make the new slates slimmer and lighter, as this is something Apple often does with new models and it could really benefit the larger model, as the iPad Pro 12.9 weighs a hefty 713g.

-Apple may also make the iPad Pro 2 water and dust resistant, as it's rumored to be doing that for the iPhone 7 and while a tablet - which is typically used indoors - is arguably less in need of that protection it would still help defend it against spilled drinks.
+Apple may also make the iPad Pro 2 water and dust resistant, like the iPhone 7.
+While a tablet - which is typically used indoors - is arguably less in need of that protection it would still help defend it against spilled drinks.

 TechRadar's take: We're not expecting big changes to the design of the iPad Pro 2, but it may well get slimmer and lighter, as well as borrowing some design cues from the iPhone 7.